 In this article, we will be diving into the rules of Rummikub so that you can learn how to play this simple and entertaining board game that you could play with your family for hours on end!

 THE HISTORY OF RUMMIKUB

-Rummikub is a group of rummy games played with tiles as opposed to cards.
-The game was introduced to the Western world by its inventor, Ephraim Hertzano.
-Tile Rummy was introduced in response to religious and legal sanctions on card games due to their association with gambling.
-It is believed to have been conceived in the 1930s or 1940s in Romania and has since gained international success, becoming the third best-selling game in the world.
+Rummikub has a fascinating history that’s worth getting to know.
+This game was introduced to the Western world by its inventor, Ephraim Hertzano.
+Tile rummy was introduced in response to religious and legal sanctions on card games like rummy due to their association with gambling.
+It is believed to have been conceived in the 1930s or 1940s in Romania and has since gained international success, becoming one of the 10 best-selling games in the world.
 Sabra Rummikub is the only variation of Rummikub included in recent versions of the game and is the version described below.
-Next, we will go over the rules and how to play Rummikub.

 HOW TO PLAY RUMMIKUB

-Tiles can only be counted in one combination and cannot be used in multiple groups or runs.
+Note that you can only count tiles in a single combination and cannot be used in multiple groups or runs.

 You are not restricted to playing on only your own tiles.
 Any player can add tiles to an existing combination on the table.

-For example, if a player has played the combination 7,8,9 and you have the tiles 6 and 10, you can add these to the combination to make 6, 7, 8, 9, 10.
+For example, if a player has played the combination red 7, red 8, and red 9 and you have the tiles red 6 and red 10, you can add these to the combination to make 6, 7, 8, 9, 10.

-In the same way, if there is an existing combination of 8, 8, 8 (all different colors) and you have another 8-tile in a different color you can add it to the existing combination.
+In the same way, if there is an existing combination of 8, 8, 8 (note: they must be all different colors) and you have another 8-tile in a different color, you can add it to the existing combination.